top of page

 A novel of indecent ambitions

-JW just wants to settle down with today's Wordle, but when Raghu, his crypto-billionaire client, loses a finger to a French gangster, he is drawn into a street war that might become a global one.
+JW would like to settle down with today's Wordle, but when Raghu, his crypto-billionaire client, loses a finger to a French gangster, he is drawn into a street war that might become a global one.

-JW runs London’s most discreet recovery service from plush offices in St James’s Square.
-Priceless art, regrettable photos that could end a celebrity career, plans for nuclear enrichment plants – if someone has stolen it, he can get it back.
-Maybe because he’s brilliant.
-Or maybe because his gangs nicked it in the first place.
+JW runs a discreet recovery service from offices in St James’s Square.
+Birkin bags, priceless art, plans for nuclear enrichment plants – if someone stole it, he can usually get it back, especially if one of his gangs did the pinching in the first place.

 §